GRCS Board Information

 Board Open Meetings Act Training

-Mandatory Continuing Education Training for Board Members (2020)
+Mandatory Continuing Education Training for Board Members (2021 and 2020))

 Giye Filipowicz Certificates of Completion (Parent Board Member)